mehdishekoohi/my-smart-plants/README.md

 * implementing database for configs, plants and readings
 * Individual plants reports for webapp
 * Visualize moisture level for webapp
-* Better email and webapp interface
+* Homepage for webapp
+* Edit configs via Webapp
 * Implement wireless serial transceiver for Arduino